 How does the pension I am building up keep up with the cost of living?

-On 1 April each year the CARE pension that you have built up to the 31st March that year is revalued in line with Orders made by the Department of Finance.
+On 6 April each year the CARE pension that you have built up to the 31 March the previous year is revalued in line with Orders made by the Department of Finance.
 This ensures that your pension keeps up with the cost of living.
-The benefits built up in the Scheme are revalued based on the […]
+The benefits built up in the Scheme are revalued based on […]

 Will Councillors’ pensions increase?